techgnosis/k8s-101-workshop/c.deployments_jobs.md

 </p>
 </details>

-### Do an on purpose update of the deployment with a wrong image nginx:1.91
+### Do an update of the deployment with an incorrect image nginx:1.91

 <details><summary>show</summary>
 <p>